cermegno/powerstore-api-emulator/README.md

 # powerstore-api-emulator
-Basic emulator of DellEMC PowerStore REST API provisioning functions
+Basic emulator of DellEMC PowerStore REST API provisioning functions developed for educational purposes

 ## Description
 It allows you to get familiar with the basics programming with the DellEMC PowerStore REST API.
 It implements the following API calls that cover some basic information gathering and the fundamentals of block provisioning: